 He Didn't Start The Fire?

 Indeed, Justin’s hospitalization doesn’t stop Tony from being Tony, either.
-Specifically, while Ralph’s drying his tears in a one-on-one with Tony, T proceeds to tell him that he and Valentina (Ralph’s most recent ex) are seeing each other.
-Of course, this is no accident, and it makes even more sense when you think about how Assemblyman Zellman had recently told Tony that he and Irina were seeing eachother.
+Specifically, while Ralph is drying his tears in a one-on-one with Tony, Tony proceeds to tell Ralph that he and Valentina (Ralph’s most recent ex) are seeing each other.
+Of course, this is no accident, and it makes sense if you recall that Assemblyman Zellman had recently told Tony that he and Irina were seeing eachother.
 As you can imagine, hitting a guy like Ralph below the belt when he already feels like he’s at rock bottom isn’t going to end well.
 And onward goes this dysfunctional “thing of ours.”

 Naturally, while Ralph is trying to turn over a new leaf, that hope is quickly extinguished when Tony learns Pie-O-My died in a stable fire.
 When Tony shows up at Ralph’s suspecting he’s the culprit, it appears Ralph may finally have his Gladiator moment.
 Again, in true Sopranos fashion, this whole showdown happens while he’s making eggs.
 (Someone probably should’ve warned Ralph to stay away from those eggs).

 Of course, we know this scene is also no accident.
 When Tony decides to tell Ralph that he’s seeing Valentina during this particularly rough time for Ralph, T knows exactly what’s going to happen.
 Just as Artie mentions a few episodes earlier, Tony’s like a hawk that sees 20 steps ahead.
 So, getting back to this Gladiator thing.
 Ralph, be careful what you wish for.
 We know how this one ends (HINT: Tony wins).

 Similarly to my feeling of sympathy following Justin’s hospitalization, there’s also something particularly heartbreaking to me about Ralph Cifaretto’s death.
 I think that comes from not being fully convinced it was Ralph who started that fire.
 Aside from that, seeing the life leave someone’s eyes from being choked to death feels particularly intimate and brutal.
 In any case, I suppose it was only a matter of time before Tony’s anger over Ralph killing Tracee came to a head.

 Symbolism on The Sopranos